Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Introduction

 In the following sections, we discuss related work on process models and sensemaking, followed by an in-depth discussion of schemas in different philosophical traditions as a secondary contribution.
-We then present the main contribution, a new process model for sensemaking and the five key principles that motivate it.
-We then validate the utility and generalizability of the Iceberg Sensemaking model by using it to analyze four data analysis scenarios: uncovering data injustice, investigating alternatives, producing data mashups, and teaching data wrangling.
-We conclude with a discussion of the scope of our model and of epistemic humility -- the recognition that knowledge itself is as multitudinous, complicated, and potentially flawed as the human beings who construct that knowledge.
-We emphasize that epistemic humility does not mean giving up on the pursuit of scientific knowledge, but rather attuning ourselves to its limits and dealing with those limits more frankly through an interpretivist model of the sensemaking process.
+We then present our main contribution, the Iceberg Sensemaking process model.
+We then validate the utility and transferability of this model by using it to analyze four data analysis scenarios: noticing uncollected data, teaching data wrangling, downplaying inconvenient data, and measuring with sensors.
+We conclude by discussing the value of interpretivism and the virtue of epistemic humility---the recognition that knowledge itself is as multitudinous, complicated, and potentially flawed as the human beings who construct that knowledge.
+We emphasize that epistemic humility does not mean giving up on the pursuit of scientific knowledge, but rather attuning ourselves to its limits and dealing with those limits more frankly.
+Epistemic pluralism goes hand in hand with epistemic humility.
+Accounting for the role of interpretation in the sensemaking process opens up consideration for the appropriateness of different theories of knowledge for different use cases in visualization and data analysis.
+Our deeper point is that positivism is only one approach to sensemaking, and we propose an explicitly interpretivist model as a new alternative, offering inroads to different forms of inquiry and addressing many concerns that positivism cannot.